bunchofstring/dcs/README.md

 # Test It!
 In addition to the informal manual testing that takes place in development, some tests were automated and they are part of this repo.

-## Automated test proportions
+## Lightweight test strategy
-Some assumptions
-1. Good automated tests are ones that find bugs
-1. Such tests can be expensive to write and maintain
-1. It is good to
-system, integration, and unit).
-These are categorized in the code using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
+Tests are catetorized according to their type - as system, integration, or unit.
+The test functions are annotated using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
 For marker definitions, see [pytest.ini](pytest.ini).
+Below is a command to quickly count tests of each type.
 ```shell
 pytest -m system --collect-only | grep "tests collected" && pytest -m integration --collect-only | grep "tests collected" && pytest -m unit --collect-only | grep "tests collected"
 ```
 The first number on each line indicates the number of tests of that type.
-Types are system, integration, and unit - in that order.
-See below for sample output from the command above.
+Sample output below shows system, integration, and unit - in that order.
 ```shell
 ================= 4/9 tests collected (5 deselected) in 0.03s ==================
 ================= 2/9 tests collected (7 deselected) in 0.03s ==================